Pest Control Business Guide to Local Listings

 In the SEO world, a NAP isn’t something that involves a pillow.
 NAP stands for “name, address, & phone number,” and it’s the best place to start chipping away at your local citation profile.

-1. Name - Is the business listed consistently under the same name across your website, social media, & local listings?
-E.g. No-Mo-Bugs Pest Control vs. No Mo Bugs Pest Control vs. No Mo Bugs Pest Control, Inc.
+- Name - Is the business listed consistently under the same name across your website, social media, & local listings?
+E.g., No-Mo-Bugs Pest Control vs. No Mo Bugs Pest Control vs. No Mo Bugs Pest Control, Inc. Note that if you change your business name or operate under a new DBA for a location, then you should update the name for the listings corresponding to that location; consistency is key.

-2. Address - If Yelp lists your address as “Carpenter Street” and your website lists it as “Carpenter St.,” it's inconsistent in the eyes of Google.
+- Address - If Yelp lists your address as “Carpenter Street” and your website lists it as “Carpenter St.,” it's inconsistent in Google's eyes.

-3. Phone Number - In most cases, it’s best practice to use your primary, landline phone number for local listings.
-Tracking numbers can get picked up by other listings and lead to inconsistency.
+- Phone Number - In most cases, it’s best practice to use your primary, landline phone number for local listings.
+Tracking numbers can be picked up by other listings, leading to inconsistencies.

 3. Prioritize Listings that are Trafficked

-It's easy to feel overwhelmed with hundreds of local listing sites to choose from, but many of them are not relevant for pest control searchers.
-(Place like crunchbase and merchantcircle may list your site, but how many of your customers are realistically finding your profile there?)
+It's easy to feel overwhelmed by the hundreds of local listing sites to choose from, but many aren't relevant to pest control searchers.
+(Places like Crunchbase and MerchantCircle may list your site, but how many of your customers are realistically finding your profile there?)

-When you're ready to dig in and start making updates, prioritize larger local business data platforms (sites like Google My Business, Facebook, or Yelp), where customers may be starting their search or ending up when they research your reputation and presence online.
+When you're ready to dig in and start making updates, prioritize larger local business data platforms (sites like Google My Business, Facebook, or Yelp), where customers may start their search or end up when researching your reputation and presence online.
 These are going to have the biggest impact more quickly.

 4. Quality Over Quantity... but Quantity Still Matters